 9. AMF proceeds with the registration procedure as described in clause 4.2.2.2 in TS 23.502 [6].
 AMF sends Registration Accept to the UE, and includes S-NSSAI-A, S-NSSAI-B, S-NSSAI-C in the list of Allowed NSSAI since they are compatible.
 Any of these slices may get rejected due to quota unavailability or other reasons.

 10. UE takes a decision to establish PDU sessions based on UE policy.
 Based on the slice compatibility information, UE observes that it may only establish simultaneous PDU sessions for S-NSSAI-A and S-NSSAI-B. Thus, UE proceeds with PDU session establishment procedure for S-NSSAI-A and S-NSSAI-B, but not for S-NSSAI-C.

+Editors note: Given that this information is per UE, how will this be adapted to UEs is FFS.

 6.X.3.2 PDU Session Establishment Procedure for an incompatible slice